brainthinks/python_combustion/README.md

 # Python Script for Combustion Library

-Once I have a proof of concept working...

 In short, `combustion` allows you to convert the retail Halo PC map files into Halo CE map files.
 If you paid for the retail Halo PC game, and want to the play the single player campaign using the updated Halo CE engine (and its extensions and mods, which are awesome), you either need to pirate the map files or convert them yourself from the map files that you legally own.
 While pirating the map files is possible, I don't endorse that, not so much for legal reasons, but because you don't necessarily have any control over how those single player maps were created, and don't know what additional code, malicious or otherwise, they contain.
 I don't pretend to know what `combustion` and `tritium` do, but I have the option of learning Rust and auditing the code myself.
 If you download the converted map files from halomods, you don't have that option.

 This script will utilize the `combustion` library, written in Rust, that allows a Halo PC map to be converted to a map that Halo CE can use.